ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 ::: {.cell .markdown}

-In the following cell and additional code cells that you add, implement feature selection or feature weighting following the requirements described above, and return the results in `X_trans`:
+In the following cell and additional code cells as needed, implement feature weighting following the requirements described above, and return the results in `X_trans`:

-* If you use feature selection, `X_trans` should have all of the rows of `X`, but only a subset of its columns.
-You should create a variable `feat_inc` which is a list of all of the features you want to include in the model.
-* If you use feature weighting, `X_trans` should have the same dimensions of `X`, but instead of each column being in the range 0-1, each column will be scaled according to its importance (more important features will be scaled up, less important features will be scaled down).
+* `X_trans` should have the same dimensions of `X`, but instead of each column being in the range 0-1, each column will be scaled according to its importance (more important features will be scaled up, less important features will be scaled down).
 You should create a variable `feat_wt` which has a weight for every feature in `X`.
 Then, you'll multiply `X` by `feat_wt` to get `X_trans`.

 Some important notes:

-* The goal is to write code to find the feature selection or feature weighting, not to find it by manual inspection!
+* The goal is to write code for feature weighting, not to find it by manual inspection!
 Don't hard-code any values.
-* Although `X_trans` will include all rows of the data, you should not use the test data in the process of finding `feat_inc` or `feat_wt`!
+* Although `X_trans` will include all rows of the data, you should not use the test data in the process of finding `feat_wt`!
 Feature selection and feature weighting are considered part of model fitting, and so only the training data may be used in this process.
-* For the "evaluate" part of the optimization, you are free to use an `sklearn` function to compute feature scores, but make sure you understand what it does and are sure it is a good fit for the data and the model!
+* You are free to use an `sklearn` function to compute feature scores, but make sure you understand what it does and are sure it is a good fit for the data and the model.

 :::